 Students who are able will be required to wear masks and social distance on the bus to the extent practicable; however, students whose physical or mental health would be impaired are not required to wear a face covering, but must be appropriately socially distanced.
 Members of the same household may be seated within 6 feet of each other.
 Parents and legal guardians are encouraged to drop off or walk students to school to reduce density on buses.

-All buses that are used every day by districts and contract carriers will be cleaned/ disinfected once a day.
-High-contact areas will be wiped down after the morning (AM) and afternoon (PM) runs depending upon the disinfection schedule.
+All buses that are used every day by districts and contract carriers will be cleaned/ disinfected regularly.
+High-contact areas will be wiped down/sanitized between each run depending upon the disinfection schedule.

-School buses shall not be equipped with hand sanitizer due to its combustible composition and potential liability to the carrier or district.
-School bus drivers, monitors and attendants must not carry personal bottles of hand sanitizer with them on school buses.
+School bus drivers, monitors and attendants may carry personal bottles of hand sanitizer with them on school buses.

 Whether school is in session remotely or otherwise, pupil transportation will be provided to nonpublic, parochial, private, charter schools or students whose Individualized Education Plans have placed them out- of-district whose schools are meeting in in-person sessions.